indeedeng/Mariner-Issue-Collector/README.md

 and commit that issue list back into the GitHub repository.
 Any fork of this repository will automatically include this action, as it is triggered by the existence of the [action YAML file](./.github/workflows/main.yml).

+##Use Mariner Issue Collector In A Private Repo

+To use the demo app in a private repo, you will need to add an SSH key to Mariner Issue Collector that has read access to the private repository.

 ## Getting Help